Grade 7 Options

 FRENCH AS A SECOND LANGUAGE

 This class challenges students to learn a second language in a fun and innovative way!
-Students will study the following subject areas: School, Weather and Friends and Family.
-Some activities students will participate in are: writing a children’s books, putting on a weather forecast and creating a family tree.
-Students will be required to participate in oral classroom activities and complete written assignments.
+Students will study the following subject areas: school, weather, and friends and family.
+Students will be required to participate in oral classroom activities and complete written assignments

 Students will learn skills to develop and enhance their leadership capacity.
-Students will be required to commit to adopting a leadership role within the school and community.
-This will include team leader responsibilities in areas such as student interest groups, liaising with staff on school matters and governance, event/activity planning and implementation, humanitarian involvement, promotions, mentoring, school spirit, team retreats, etc.
+Students will commit to adopting a leadership role within the school and community.
+This will include team leader responsibilities in areas such as: student interest groups, liaising with staff on school matters and governance, event/activity planning and implementation, humanitarian involvement, promotions, mentoring, school spirit, team retreats, etc.

 In this course, students will learn about organization, study strategies, coping with deadlines, and how to best ensure that they will be successful in their school subjects.
 Through fun activities and regular organization/study blocks, this course helps students to take control of their learning in junior high.

-This course consists of three components, environment (living things & ecological processes), outdoor (basic knowledge, skills & attitudes for safe, comfortable, outdoor experiences) and personal/team development (understanding, respect, and appreciation for self & others).
+Outdoor Education consists of three components: environment (living things & ecological processes), outdoor (basic knowledge, skills & attitudes for safe, comfortable, outdoor experiences) and personal/team development (understanding, respect, and appreciation for self & others).
 The course will include field trips, indoor and outdoor activities, as well as classroom projects.
 An optional overnight camping trip is also an important part of the course.

-Calling all actors, set designers, builders, painters and videographers.
-We are looking for students who want to be involved in one or more of those elements for our school’s production at Festival Place.
+Calling all performers!
+We are looking for students who want to be on stage for our school’s production at Festival Place.
 This class gives a firsthand look at all elements involved in putting on a large scale theatre production.
-Whether you love acting, directing or set construction/painting, this class allows you to focus on that passion and play a key role in next year’s big show.
+If you love acting, this class allows you to focus on that passion and play a key role in the year’s big show.

-Aside from performing arts class, all junior high students will have the opportunity to be involved in our musical production of Shrek.
-Student who sign up for this extra-curricular will be rehearsing or working on technical theatre elements on Monday’s after school from September until January, working on acting skills, choreography, set design, set construction, costume design and costume creation.
-5-6 Saturday rehearsals from September to December are scheduled as well.
-There will be 3 dress rehearsals in January as we prepare for our show week, which is at Festival Place January 22-26th, 2018.
+Aside from performing arts and technical theatre classes, all junior high students will have the opportunity to be involved in our musical production of The Little Mermaid.
+Students who sign up for this extra-curricular activity will be rehearsing or working on technical theatre elements after school from September until the show.
+Some Saturday rehearsals will be held from September to December as well.
+There will also be some dress rehearsals in January.

 This course is open to students who have previously demonstrated a positive attitude and genuine interest in PE.
 Course content includes fitness and training principles, sports safety, and an appreciation for sports leisure activities.
 It will encourage a healthy attitude combined with fair play and sportsmanship in recreational activities.
-Students will participate in a wide variety of sports and fitness activities, both on and off site.
+Students will participate in a wide variety of sports, individual pursuits, and fitness activities, both on and off-site.
 Please note that swimming is a required element of this course.
 Students who cannot swim will be given basic skill instruction in order to participate.

-The goal of the course is to allow students to gain an understanding of sports training, anatomy, and physiology as well as have practice time for team sports.
+The goal of the course is to allow students to gain an understanding of sports training, anatomy, and physiology.
 They will be instructed in and practice proper training in every discipline of sporting mastery.
-Students will gain greater knowledge of nutrition, anaerobic and aerobic training, as well as technical sport practice so they may implement personal training for their chosen team sport.
+Students will gain greater knowledge of nutrition, anaerobic and aerobic training, biomechanics, as well as technical sport practice so they may implement personal training for their chosen school or community sport.